-Phragmites is a perennial grass that grows up to 3 m tall on water margins.
+Phragmites is a perennial grass that grows up to 6 m tall on water margins.
 It has bamboo-like stems which carry long, wide, flat leaves that taper to a point.
-It has large, fluffy, purplish-brown flower heads, and seed grain which is covered in silky hairs.
+The flower is showy and silky, purple or white, up to 40cm long, but doesn’t set seed in New Zealand.
+It is spread accidentally by root or rhizome (underground stems) fragments.
 It is similar to giant reed (Arundo donax), but phragmites is smaller and the stems are narrower in proportion to the leaves.